Soviet Union during the Iran–Iraq War: Air warfare

-While the U.S. officially embargoed parts for the F-14 and its specialized AIM-54 Phoenix long-range air-to-air missile, and there are reports that U.S. technicians, leaving Iran after the Revolution, sabotaged critical parts, the Iranian Air Force found a new role for its F-14 fighters, in command and control.
-Its AN/AWG-9 radar, unique in capability at the time, allowed Iran to use the F-14's not as front-line fighters, but as "mini-AWACS" early warning and tactical control platforms.
+While the U.S. officially embargoed parts for the F-14 and its specialized AIM-54 Phoenix long-range air-to-air missile, and reports suggest U.S. technicians leaving Iran after the Revolution sabotaged critical parts, the Iranian Air Force found a new role for its F-14 fighters: command and control.
+Its AN/AWG-9 radar, unique in capability at the time, allowed Iran to use the F-14s not as front-line fighters, but as "mini-AWACS" early-warning and tactical-control platforms.

-The F-14 and Phoenix have been retired in American service, and there were recent reports of Iran getting spare parts from surplus sales.
-Obviously, current surplus sales did not affect F-14/AWG-9 use in the war under discussion, but the Associated Press report on the current market quoted Greg Kutz, head of special investigations for the U.S. General Accounting Office as saying "He believes Iran already has Tomcat parts from Pentagon surplus sales: "The key now is, going forward, to shut that down and not let it happen again."
+The F-14 and Phoenix have been retired from American service, and there have been recent reports of Iran getting spare parts from surplus sales.
+Obviously, current surplus sales did not affect F-14/AWG-9 use in the war under discussion.
+Still, the Associated Press report on the current market quoted Greg Kutz, head of special investigations for the U.S. General Accounting Office, as saying, "He believes Iran already has Tomcat parts from Pentagon surplus sales: 'The key now is, going forward, to shut that down and not let it happen again.'"

 For Iran, the radar is the critical component for the F-14 system.
-The Phoenix missile was designed for engaging Soviet bombers at very long ranges, in the Outer Air Battle component of the defense of an aircraft carrier battle group, and there are few threats of this type with which Iran needs to cope.
+The Phoenix missile was designed to engage Soviet bombers at very long ranges in the Outer Air Battle component of the defense of an aircraft carrier battle group, and Iran faces few threats of this type.